projectcalico/calico/master/security/high-connection-workloads.md

 title: Enable extreme high-connection workloads
 ---

-### Big Picture
+### Big picture

-Use a Calico network policy rule to bypass Linux conntrack for traffic to extreme high-connection workloads.
+Use a Calico network policy rule to bypass Linux conntrack for traffic to workloads that experience extremely large number of connections.

 ### Value